label Trail Guides

 Fitness, Difficulty and Preparation

-The TMB is challenging, not beginner-level.
+The Tour du Mont Blanc is challenging, not beginner-level.
 Daily elevation averages 1,000 m of ascent and 1,000 m of descent across 18–22 km.
 A hiker should be comfortable with back-to-back 20+ km days over mixed alpine terrain before starting.
 Recommended preparation: 12 weeks of hiking 3–4 days per week with a loaded 10 kg pack, including consecutive long days to simulate the cumulative fatigue of a multi-day route.
+Expect to burn 3,500–4,500 kcal on a typical 1,000 m-gain TMB day — our hiking calorie calculator estimates your daily needs so you can plan lunches and trail snacks accordingly.
 Altitude is not a factor — the highest pass at 2,537 m is well below the altitude sickness threshold of 3,000 m.
 Knee injury from descent is the most common withdrawal reason.

 Budget and Cost Planning for 2026